chipweinberger/dart_melty_soundfont/README.md

 ## Isolates

-It is recommended to do your audio rendering in isolates.
+It is recommended to do your audio rendering in isolates or using [`compute`](https://api.flutter.dev/flutter/foundation/compute.html).
 This will keep your UI fast & prevent audio stuttering.

 ## Features